Daoist Traditions College Policies

 Cultivating a Healing Presence

-Healing is often a gradual awakening of a deeper sense of self (and of self in relation to others) which can encourage profound personal change.
+Healing is often a gradual awakening of a deeper sense of self (and of self about others) which can encourage profound personal change.
 We believe that healing can only come from within, in the present moment.
 We recognize that all of life’s journeys and experiences provide opportunity for growth and change.
 Healing presence is being mindful and compassionate in the present moment with another.
 It is important to realize that through our daily activities we can cultivate this healing presence.
 In cultivating a healing presence at Daoist Traditions, students must demonstrate the maturity, emotional stability, and good judgment that will allow him or her to become an effective and independent practitioner.

 - ground all actions in honesty, integrity, and compassion;